Skip to content Skip to main navigation Report an accessibility issue

 Billing and Payment of Tuition: All accounts must be kept current.
 Parents will be billed each month for the following month’s tuition.
 If no payment is made by the end of the business day on the tenth (or before, if it falls on a weekend or holiday) of the month, a late fee will be assessed to your account.
 Checks should be made payable to the University of Tennessee, and your child’s name and purpose of payment should be noted on the memo line.
 If your account is not completely paid by the last business day of each month, your child may not be allowed to return to the center.
 Any accounts that are past due will be collected according to the university policy, which may result in the garnishment of wages, holding of student records (if applicable), and/or involvement of a collection agency.
 If a financial hardship arises, please contact the ELC business office or director to make payment arrangements.

 Withdrawal Notice: At least 60 days’ written notice of withdrawal is required.
-If less than 60 days’ notice is given, you will still be responsible for paying tuition costs for 60 days from date ELC receives written exit notice.
+If less than 60 days’ notice is given, you will still be responsible for paying tuition costs for 60 days from the date ELC receives the written exit notice.
+See full policy here.

 Important Information for Our Applicants